-The most common reason for a child to become looked after is as a result of abuse and/or neglect.
+- 7.2 The most common reason for a child to become looked after is as a result of abuse and/or neglect.
 We therefore ensure that the appropriate arrangements are in place to support these children and keep them safe from further harm.
-This includes:
+This includes: - Appointment of a Designated Teacher (DT) for CLA (see Important Contacts in Part 3) - Appropriate staff made aware of a child's looked after status. - Ensure that necessary staff have the skills, knowledge and understanding of the child's needs. - Ensure the child's record contains a clear understanding of their legal status and care arrangements, including the levels of authority delegated to their carer and contact arrangements with birth parents or those with parental responsibility.

-- appointment of a Designated Teacher (DT) for CLA - appropriate staff made aware of a child's looked after status - ensure that necessary staff have the skills, knowledge and understanding of the child's needs - ensure the child's record contains a clear understanding of their legal status and care arrangements, including the levels of authority delegated to their carer and contact arrangements with birth parents or those with parental responsibility - keep contact details of the child's social worker, carer(s) and name and contact details of the virtual school head for DT to liaise with.
+Keep contact details of the child's social worker, carer(s) and name and contact details of the virtual school head for DT to liaise with.